-If you just want to back up your PC files to prepare for the occasional crisis, Carbonite is a fine choice and right now they have released the latest coupons and offers for 2016 so you get the best backup at the best price.
+If you just want to back up your PC files to prepare for the occasional crisis, Carbonite is a fine choice and right now they have released the latest coupons and offers so you get the best backup at the best price.
 It stands out in the crowded online backup space with its ease of use, unlimited storage, and continuous backup.
 Against these strengths, however, you have to weigh its lack of support for external disks, limited sharing features, and the short period deleted files are saved.

 CrashPlan offers all the features you would want in an online backup service: good value, easy setup and relatively painless file restoration.
 Your files are continuously backed up, and deleted files are saved indefinitely, so you never need to worry about digital disasters again.